LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    -  `file->openTruncate` will open the file in read/write mode and will set the file's size to zero.

-   Write, append and truncate modes will create the file if it does not exists.
+   Write, append and truncate modes will create the file if it does not exist.
    Read-only mode will fail if the file does not exist.

    All the methods will fail if the process does not have access to the file in